 Most requirements are documented in Transactions (Volume 2) and Content Modules (Volume 3).
 This section documents any additional requirements on profile’s actors.

 There are three actors in this profile.
 The first actor is the Care Plan Contributor.
-This actor interacts with both the Care Plan Service and the Care Plan Guidance Service.
+This actor interacts with both the Care Plan Service and the Care Plan Definition Service.
 This actor creates and updates the care plan.
-This actor also actions the request or task resources as part of the care planning process.
+This actor also acts on the request or task resources as part of the care planning process.

 The second actor is the Care Plan Service.
 This actor manages patient specific Care Plans.

-The third actor is the Care Plan Guidance Service.
+The third actor is the Care Plan Definition Service.
 This actor manages Plan Definitions that are used for order sets, protocols, clinical practice guidelines, etc.

 Each actor is described in detail below.